 - Can View: Read-only access

-This works brilliantly for organizations with clear team boundaries (engineering space, marketing space, executive space).
-It breaks down when you need granular control — like allowing contractors to edit specific pages but not see the rest of the space.
-You can set page-level permissions, but managing dozens of exceptions gets messy.
+The model works for organizations with clear team boundaries but breaks down for granular control - allowing contractors to edit specific pages without seeing the rest of the space means managing dozens of messy exceptions.

 Notion uses page-level permissions with inheritance.
-Every page can have its own permission set, and child pages inherit parent permissions by default.
-You can grant access to:
+Every page can carry its own permission set, and child pages inherit parent permissions by default, with access granted to specific people, groups, or anyone with the link - well suited to client projects where each client gets a dedicated page with view-only access.

-The guest user difference: Confluence Free allows 10 users total.
-Confluence Standard allows guests but they count toward your user limit.
-Notion Plus allows 100 guests who don’t count as paid users — a huge advantage for agencies or teams working with external partners.
+The guest user difference: Confluence Free allows 10 users total, and Standard-tier guests count toward your user limit.
+Notion Plus allows 100 guests who do not count as paid users - a major advantage for agencies and teams with external partners.

 Winner for enterprise governance: Confluence Winner for flexible client/partner access: Notion